menu

 People

-The Collinwood neighborhood stands out for having an average per capita income lower than 96.7% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Collinwood neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+The Collinwood neighborhood stands out for having an average per capita income lower than 96.3% of the neighborhoods in the United States.
+Also of note is NeighborhoodScout's research finding that the Collinwood neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Collinwood community truly stands out from the rest in this regard.

 Real Estate